chingu-voyage5/Geckos-Team-0/README.md

 ## Instructions

 ### Installation
-1. To deploy in your local machaine, clone or download this repo
+1. To deploy in your local machine, clone or download this repo
 2. ```cd``` into the project directory
 3. Run ```yarn install``` to add all the dependencies
 4. Run ```yarn start``` to run the application